EventStore/EventStore/docs/streams.md

 **Max count** (**`$maxCount`** and **`MaxCount`**) restricts the number of events you can read from a stream.
 Reading a stream with a max count of 5 allows you to retrieve only the last 5 events, regardless of the total events in the stream.

 **Max age** (**`$maxAge`** and **`MaxAge`**) specifies the time an event can live in seconds.
 The age is calculated at the time of the read.
-For example, if you read a stream with a **`MaxAge`** of 3 minutes, an event existing for 4 minutes won't be returned.
+For example, if you read a stream with a **`MaxAge`** of 3 minutes, an event that has existed for 4 minutes won't be returned.

 ### Hard delete